KashfKamal217/AudioListenMet/README.md

-# AudioListenMet - Urdu Alphabet Recognition
+# AudioListenMet - Urdu Alphabet Matching

 A deep learning-based audio recognition system that identifies Urdu alphabet characters from spoken audio using a **Siamese neural network architecture**.